gabeklein/expressive-mvc/README.md

 <h2 id="concept-events">Events Handling</h2>

-Beyond watching for state-change, what a subscriber really cares about is events. *Updates are just one cause for an event.* Whenever a property on your state gains a new value, subscribers are simply being notified.
+Beyond watching for state-change, what a subscriber really cares about is events. *Updates are just a cause for an event.* Whenever a property on your state gains a new value, subscribers simply are notified and act accordingly.

-While usually it will be a view-controller waiting to refresh a component, anything can subscribe to an event via callbacks.
+While usually it'll be a controller waiting to refresh a component, anything can subscribe to an event via callbacks.
 If this event *is* caused by a property update, its new value will serve as an `argument`; if synthetic, that will be up to the dispatcher.
 <br /><br />

 <h3 id="concept-listen-event">Listening for events</h3>

+> Assumes the following callback

 ```js
 const callback = (value, name) => {